What Are Nickel, Dime and Quarter Defenses?

 Dime Defense

 When we have a Dime defense, we add yet another defensive back.
-We now have two slot cornerbacks on the field, which better suits a defense to defend a 4 WR set from an offense.
+We now have two slot cornerbacks on the field, which better suits a defense in defending a 4-WR set from an offense.

-This comes at the expense of being more vulnerable to the run, but this personnel group makes sense plenty of times.
+This comes at the expense of greater vulnerability to the run, but this personnel group makes sense plenty of times.

 dime defense in football